 “Now more than ever is the time to focus on advancing science in women’s health.
 This need is acute across the life course, from pre-adolescent girls to post-menopausal women and geriatric care.
-Given Mount Sinai’s unmatched clinical reach and demonstrated research expertise, the Women’s Health Research Institute is positioned well to find solutions to common women’s health problems, to close gaps in quality of care that often exist in underserved populations, and to improve the health and well-being of women in New York City and beyond."
+Given Mount Sinai’s unmatched clinical reach and demonstrated research expertise, The Blavatnik Family Women’s Health Research Institute is positioned well to find solutions to common women’s health problems, to close gaps in quality of care that often exist in underserved populations, and to improve the health and well-being of women in New York City and beyond."

 In her quest to bring the finest in health care to all women, Dr. Howell has been a leader in the cause of women’s health care, especially for those who are currently underserved.
 She is a sought after speaker on areas ranging from infant mortality and postpartum depression to disparities in women's health.
 She has conducted extensive research on maternal morbidity and mortality in New York City and the alarming racial and ethnic disparities that exist.